 Figure 1 shows government revenues as a share of GDP for around 2010.
 The revenue collection patterns are heterogeneous.
-Mexico relies heavily on nontax revenues (from the state-owned oil company), followed by Ecuador, Brazil, Jordan, and Peru.
-In general, indirect taxes are the largest component of government revenues (as a share of GDP), except for Mexico and Ecuador (where nontax revenues from oil-producing companies is the largest), Iran (social security contributions is the largest) and South Africa (direct taxes is the largest).
+In general, indirect taxes are the largest component of government revenues (as a share of GDP), except for Iran, Mexico and Venezuela where nontax revenues from oil-producing companies is the largest) and South Africa, where the share of direct taxes is the largest.
+Iran, Venezuela and Mexico rely very heavily on oil-related nontax revenues; these revenues represent around 50 percent or more of total revenues.

-&lt;sup>13 Lindert (2004) and Barr (2012).
+&lt;sup>14 Lindert (2004) and Barr (2012).

-&lt;sup>14 "Cash" benefits typically include cash transfers and near-cash transfers such as school feeding programs and free uniforms and textbooks.
+&lt;sup>15 "Cash" benefits typically include cash transfers and near-cash transfers such as school feeding programs and free uniforms and textbooks.
 Depending on the analysis, cash benefits also include consumption subsidies (for example, on food) and energy consumption and housing subsidies.
 The studies included here include cash and near-cash transfers as well as (in most cases) consumption subsidies.
 Housing subsidies are not included.

-&lt;sup>15 Social spending as a category frequently includes spending on pensions funded by contributions.
+&lt;sup>16 Social spending as a category frequently includes spending on pensions funded by contributions.
 Following Lindert (1994), this analysis does not include them.
 Strictly speaking, one should include the subsidized portion of these pensions as part of redistributive social spending (for example, the portion of contributory pensions that is paid out of general revenues and not from contributions).
 However, estimates of these subsidies are hard to produce.
 As an alternative, the results for the scenario in which contributory pensions are treated as a government transfer and part of social spending are available upon request.
 Noncontributory pensions (also known as social or minimum pensions) are treated as any other cash transfer.

-&lt;sup>16 Enami, Lustig, and Aranda (2017) and Enami (2017).
+&lt;sup>17 Enami, Lustig, and Aranda (2018) and Enami (2018a).

-Figure 1: Size and Composition of Government Revenues (as a % of GDP; circa 2010).
+Figure 1: Size and Composition of Government Revenues (as a % of GDP; circa 2010)

-Source: CEQ Institute's Data Center on Fiscal Redistribution.
+Source: CEQ Data Center on Fiscal Redistribution.
 Based on the following Master Workbooks of Results.
-Argentina (Rossignolo, 2016); Armenia (Younger and Khachatryan, 2014); Bolivia (Paz-Arauco and others, 2014); Brazil (Higgins and Pereira, 2016); Chile (Martinez-Aguilar and Ortiz-Juarez, 2016); Colombia (Melendez and Martinez, 2015); Costa Rica (Sauma and Trejos, 2014); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2014); El Salvador (Beneke, Lustig and Oliva, 2014); Ethiopia (Hill, Tsehaye and Woldehanna, 2014); Georgia (Cancho and Bondarenko, 2015); Ghana (Younger, Osei-Assibey and Oppong, 2016); Guatemala (Cabrera and Moran, 2015); Honduras (Castañeda and Espino, 2015); Indonesia (Jellema, Wai Poi and Afkar, 2015); Iran (Enami, Lustig and Taqdiri, 2016); Jordan (Abdel-Halim and others, 2016); Mexico (Scott, 2013); Nicaragua (Cabrera and Moran, 2015); Peru (Jaramillo, 2015); Russia (Malytsin and Popova, 2016); South Africa (Inchauste and others, 2016); Sri Lanka (Arunatilake and others, 2016); Tanzania (Younger, Myamba and Mdadila, 2016); Tunisia (Shimeles and others, 2015); Uganda (Jellema and others, 2016) and Uruguay (Bucheli and others, 2014).
+Argentina (Rossignolo, 2017); Armenia (Younger and Khachatryan, 2014); Bolivia (Paz-Arauco and others, 2014b); Brazil (Higgins and Pereira, 2017); Chile (Martinez-Aguilar and Ortiz-Juarez, 2016); Colombia (Melendez and Martinez, 2015); Costa Rica (Sauma and Trejos, 2014b); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2017); El Salvador (Beneke, Lustig, and Oliva, 2014); Ethiopia (Hill, Tsehaye, and Woldehanna, 2014); Georgia (Cancho and Bondarenko, 2015); Ghana (Younger, Osei-Assibey, and Oppong, 2016); Guatemala (Cabrera and Moran, 2015a); Honduras (Castaneda and Espino, 2015); Indonesia (Afkar, Jellema, and Wai-Poi, 2015); Iran (Enami, Lustig, and Taqdiri, 2017b); Jordan (Abdel-Halim and others, 2016); Mexico (Scott, 2013); Nicaragua (Cabrera and Moran, 2015b); Peru (Jaramillo, 2015); Russia (Malytsin and Popova, 2016); South Africa (Inchauste and others, 2016); Sri Lanka (Arunatilake and others, 2016); Tanzania (Younger, Myamba, and Mdadila, 2016b); Tunisia (Jouini and others, 2015); Uganda (Jellema and others, 2016); Uruguay (Bucheli and others, 2014b) and Venezuela (Molina, 2016).

-Notes: Year of household survey in parenthesis.
-Data shown here is administrative data reported by the studies cited above and the numbers do not necessarily coincide with those of multilateral organizations.
-Gross National Income per capita on right axis is in 2011 PPP from World Development Indicators, August 29th, 2016: http://data.worldbank.org/indicator/NY.GNP.PCAP.PP.CD.
+Notes: The year for which the analysis was conducted is in parenthesis.
+Data shown here is administrative data as reported by the studies cited; the numbers do not necessarily coincide with those found in data bases from multilateral organizations (e.g., World Bank's WDI).
+Bolivia does not have personal income taxes.
+For Tanzania, fiscal year runs from July 2011 - June 2012.
+Gross National Income per capita on right axis is in 2011 PPP from World Development Indicators, August 29th, 2016 http://data.worldbank.org/indicator/NY.GNP.PCAP.PP.CD.